benvillalobos/msbuildism/build-spelunking/README.md

 One of the biggest things devs struggle with is figuring out _exactly_ what caused something to happen in a build.
 The binlog viewer is your best friend here.

 ## The Binlog Viewer
-[The binlog viewer](https://aka.ms/msbuild/binlog) is your best friend when it comes to understanding your build.
+[The binlog viewer](https://aka.ms/msbuild/binlog) is accessible via install or on the web, I recommend installing it.

 ## Binlog Viewer Tips & Tricks